The Ultimate Guide to Online Medicine Interviews

 As evident from the aforementioned list, some universities are using specific software for their interviews.
 Most commonly, these include Zoom and Microsoft Teams.
 With the rise of these platforms over the course of the pandemic, chances are you’re already familiar with them but if not, keep on reading for guidance on how to use these softwares.

-Brunel, Bristol, Brighton & Sussex and Swansea medical schools have confirmed that they will be using the cloud-based audio and video platform, Zoom, for their interviews this year.
+Brunel, Bristol, Brighton & Sussex and Swansea medical schools used the cloud-based audio and video platform, Zoom, for their interviews in 2021.
 Whilst Zoom can be accessed via a Chrome browser, downloading the application onto your desktop may offer a smoother experience on the day.
 To join your interview, you will be given an invite with a unique meeting ID and password.
 Zoom offers test calls which can be extremely useful to better understand the platform prior to your interview.

-Nottingham, St. Andrews and Sunderland have confirmed that they will be using Microsoft Teams.
+Nottingham, St. Andrews and Sunderland used Microsoft Teams in 2021.
 This is a chat-based virtual space that brings together all Microsoft applications, including Skype and Outlook.
 To join a meeting, you will be sent a link from the host of your interview.
 Like Zoom, Microsoft Teams can also be used via a browser or downloaded onto your device; we suggest the latter.

-Dundee Medical School has confirmed that they will be using the Blackboard Collective, a web conferencing platform.
+Dundee Medical School used the Blackboard Collective, a web conferencing platform in 2021.
 Fairly straightforward to use, all you will require is a link from the moderator of your session.
 You do not need to download any application to access your meeting.